 A collection of short stories based on the Pokedex entries and whatever else happens to be in my mind.
 Vast range of genres, characters, and settings.
 Any Pokemon can be valuable if you care enough to give value to it.
-Kanto, Johto, and Sinnoh complete!
+Kanto, Johto, Hoenn, Sinnoh, and Unova complete!

 The bridge over to this side of the canyon had been a tight squeeze, but now they were on a nice wide path of dirt road that gave Aurorus plenty of room to walk on.
 In this chilly area outside of the ice cavern, the tall dinosaur Pokemon kept her neck fins folded up so that she kept more body heat to herself.
 On her back, her Trainer Shauna was bundled up in a cute pink coat, snow pants, fluffy hat, and boots to tolerate the weather.
 There was also a group of four Chespins riding along, even one on Arurorus' head, but as long as the sun shone they didn't seem bothered by the cold.

 "This looks like a good place!"
 Shauna said, patting Aurorus' neck.
 "People will be coming and going from the cave to get Pokemon, so we might even get an audience.
 Come on, set up a booth so we can record images for the PR video."